US, European allies warn of Iran's 'provocative' nuke steps

-Biden' and the leaders of Germany, France and Britain met at a pivotal time as Iran continues to enrich uranium to near-weapons-grade levels.
+Biden and the leaders of Germany, France and Britain met as Iran continues to enrich uranium to near-weapons-grade levels.
 The leaders are trying to revive the 2015 deal and restore Iran's program to where it was under the pact, which kept the Islamic republic at least one year away from the potential to field a nuclear weapon.

-In a joint statement following the meeting with Germany’s Angela Merkel, France’s Emmanuel Macron and Britain’s Boris Johnson, the four leaders “expressed our determination to ensure that Iran can never develop or acquire a nuclear weapon.
+In a joint statement issued after the meeting, Biden, Germany's Angela Merkel, France’s Emmanuel Macron and Britain’s Boris Johnson “expressed our determination to ensure that Iran can never develop or acquire a nuclear weapon."

-The leaders also said they shared “our grave and growing concern” that Iran “has accelerated the pace of provocative nuclear steps” after it halted negotiations on a return to the nuclear agreement, formally known as Joint Comprehensive Plan of Action (JCPOA).
+The leaders shared “our grave and growing concern” that Iran “has accelerated the pace of provocative nuclear steps” after it halted negotiations on a return to the nuclear agreement, formally known as Joint Comprehensive Plan of Action (JCPOA).

 They also warned that Iran's nuclear developments and restrictions on international monitoring by the International Atomic Energy Agency “will jeopardize the possibility of a return to" the deal.

-As the leaders posed for photos before their closed-door talks, Biden was asked when he would like the stalled negotiations with Iran to resume.
+As the leaders posed for photos before the closed-door talks, Biden was asked when he would like the stalled negotiations with Iran to resume.

 “They’re scheduled to resume,” he said, in what appeared to be the first public confirmation by the U.S. of a resumption in negotiations.